jmacdotorg/alisio/README.md

 * It should really be able to work with both Atom and RSS.
 Well, it doesn't.

+* Alisio strips all HTML markup, so the use of even simple text styles like italics go away.
+(I tried to remedy this by using the Pango text processor, but I found no way to adjust its line height via ImageMagick -- and its default spacing is unacceptably tight.)

 * Blog posts with absurdly long titles will make the tweet-post fail silently.

 * Unexpected uses of the `<link>` element in the Atom document can make the program fail.